Sir Edmund Verney, 6th Baronet

-Sir Edmund Ralph Verney, 6th Baronet (born 28 June 1950), of Claydon House, Buckinghamshire, succeeded to the family title upon his father's death in 2001.
+Sir Edmund Ralph Verney, 6th Baronet (28 June 1950 – 12 September 2026), of Claydon House, Buckinghamshire, succeeded to the family title upon his father's death in 2001.

-Personal life
+Background

 The only son of Sir Ralph Verney, 5th Baronet, and Mary Vestey, granddaughter of Sir Edmund Vestey, he was educated at Harrow School before going up to the University of York, graduating BSc.

 Elected a Fellow of the Royal Institution of Chartered Surveyors, he served as High Sheriff of Buckinghamshire for 1998/99.

 In 1982 he married Daphne Primrose Fausset-Farquhar, daughter of Colonel Hamilton Farquhar Fausset-Farquhar.

-Sir Edmund and Lady Verney have two children: Andrew Nicholas Verney (b.
-1983) and Ella Verney (b.
-1985).
+Sir Edmund and Lady Verney had two children: Andrew Nicholas Verney (born 1983) and Ella Verney (born 1985).
+Sir Edmund Verney died on 12 September 2026, aged 76.